Skip to content

 11.2.

-On termination of this Agreement, howsoever caused, Supplier will immediately cease processing the Customer Personal Data and, at Supplier’s option or direction, arrange for the prompt and safe return or destruction of all Customer Personal Data together with all copies in its possession or control and, where requested by Customer, certify that such destruction has taken place.
+On termination of this Agreement, howsoever caused, Supplier will without undue delay cease processing the Customer Personal Data and, as required to comply with applicable laws, provided such retention does not infringe Data Protection Laws and is subject to the DPA and confidentiality, privacy, and security terms, and that Supplier may process such Personal Data for no other purpose, arrange for the prompt and safe return or destruction of all Customer Personal Data together with all copies in its possession or control and, where requested by Customer, certify that such destruction has taken place.
+A continued processing of Customer Personal Data by Supplier strictly limited to standard backup cycles and legal retention obligations remains reserved.

 ANNEX 1